vsymguysung/ember-cli-summernote/README.md

 [![Build Status](https://travis-ci.org/vsymguysung/ember-cli-summernote.svg)](http://travis-ci.org/vsymguysung/ember-cli-summernote)

 ## Description
-This component is an Ember CLI add-on and enhance summernote.js to create an extensible ember component.
+Ember-cli-summernote is an Ember CLI add-on.
+This addon actually converts summernote to an Ember component which is re-usable unit.
 This is still a work in progress.
 Pull requests are welcome.

 ## Installation
 ```